Planning-Inspectorate/appeal-planning-decision/README.md

 ### Document service API crashes on startup with error "Invalid connection string"

 The connection string for `document-service-api` can be configured in the root `docker-compose.yml`.
 Under `environment:`, there should be a variable named `PINS_FEATURE_FLAG_AZURE_CONNECTION_STRING` (add this if it's not already present).
 This should be populated with the connection string found on the Azure Access Keys page.
 For local development, this will be pins-asc-appeals-dev-ukw-001 access keys > Read-Write keys > Primary key > Connection string.

+## Architecture

+The architecture of the Appeals Back Office service and it's relationships with other systems can be viewed through interactive [C4 Model diagrams](https://c4model.com) held as [Structizier](https://docs.structurizr.com) code in the `structurizr/workspace.dsl` file

+This can be viewed locally through an interactive web interface by running `make c4`

+Finally open your web browser to view [http://localhost:8082](http://localhost:8082)